ms-dolecki/ball_balancer/README.md

 This repo is some code to calculate the inverse kinematics of and plot a ball-balancing system.
-Attempted cicular motion:
+Attempted circular motion:

 ![kinematic_animation](https://github.com/user-attachments/assets/00fbb50a-d8cd-4fb6-9ed4-3c02b85634ce)